pyg-team/pytorch-frame/docs/source/get_started/introduction.rst

 =======================

 :pyg:`PyTorch Frame` is a tabular deep learning extension library for :pytorch:`null` `PyTorch <https://pytorch.org>`_.
+Many recent tabular models follow the modular design of encoders, convolution and decoders.
-:pyg:`PyTorch Frame` is designed to facilitate the creation, implementation and evaluation of deep learning models for tabular data.
+:pyg:`PyTorch Frame` is designed to facilitate the creation, implementation and evaluation of deep learning models for tabular data under such modular architecture.
+Please refer to the :doc:`/get_started/modular_design` page for more information.

-We shortly introduce the fundamental concepts of :pyg:`PyTorch Frame` through self-contained examples.
+In this doc, we shortly introduce the fundamental concepts of :pyg:`PyTorch Frame` through self-contained examples.

 At its core, :pyg:`PyTorch Frame` provides the following main features: